nazmulahasanbs23/gitlab_ci_cd/README.md

 Run a Test CI/CD

 Add a file (.gitlab-sample.yml) to the repository & click on the CI/CD pipeline on the left side (or you can turn on auto devops to initiate pipeline automatically).
 On Successful run, you will get the 3 stages passed successfully.
+Please find the .gitlab-sample.yml file in the resource section of the repo.